j0ly/FirstProject/README.md

 ### A2

 Log in to the Admin-pages, look who have signed up, and click the "home" link.
-You are now back at the starting page, which don't use SSL.
+You're now back at the starting page, which don't use SSL.
 But as you can see with OWASP ZAP, the session-cookie is still in use;

 ![Zap2](https://github.com/j0ly/hello-world/blob/master/zap2.png)